Zombies (franchise)

 The Zombies franchise consists of four musical adventure-comedy films directed by Paul Hoen, three Disney Channel Original Movies and one film that premiered on Disney+ before airing on Disney Channel.
-Written by David Light and Joseph Raso, the series consists of Zombies (2018), Zombies 2 (2020), Zombies 3 (2022), and Zombies 4 (2025).
-The franchise stars Milo Manheim as Zed and Meg Donnelly as Addison.
+Created by David Light and Joseph Raso, the series consists of Zombies (2018), Zombies 2 (2020), Zombies 3 (2022), Zombies 4 (2025), and Zombies 5 (2027).
+The franchise stars Milo Manheim as Zed & Meg Donnelly as Addison while Malachi Barton as Victor & Freya Skye as Nova Bright star in the fourth film and onward.
 Zombies premiered on Disney Channel on February 16, 2018, Zombies 2 premiered on Disney Channel on February 14, 2020, and Zombies 3 premiered on Disney+ on July 15, 2022 before airing on Disney Channel on August 12, 2022.
 Zombies 4: Dawn of the Vampires premiered on Disney Channel on July 10, 2025.
-It was originally meant to be a television series titled Zombies and Cheerleaders, but it was never developed, and was instead remade as the film Zombies.
+It was originally meant to be a television series titled Zombies and Cheerleaders, but it was never developed and was instead remade as the film Zombies.

 Film series

 Zombies (2018)

 Students from Zombietown transfer to Seabrook High, a school whose suburban town is filled with uniformity, traditions and pep rallies.
 When Zombie football player Zed and human cheerleader Addison fall in love, chaos ensues, and the two must lead their groups' to coexistence with each other.

 In May 2017, Zombies was reported to have begun production.
 Its trailer was released on January 5, 2018.
 Zombies was released on February 16, 2018.
 The film was watched by 2.6 million viewers on its premiere night.